dhcai21/RVHaplo/README.md

 `-or | --overlap_read`

 Minimum length of overlap for creating edges between reads in the read graph.
+If there are many detected SNV sites and the read length is long, you can set a higher threshold.

 `-wr | --weight_read`